ImPriyatam/galmorph/README.md

 # GalMorph

-**GalMorph** is a Python package for classifying simulated galaxies into elliptical, spiral, irregular or irregular based on their morphology probability in the TNG simulation ([TNG Project](https://www.tng-project.org/)).
+**GalMorph** is a Python package for classifying simulated galaxies into elliptical, spiral, or irregular based on their morphology probability in the TNG simulation ([TNG Project](https://www.tng-project.org/)).

 This tool is designed to work with `.pkl` files containing specific probability columns and enables basic classification, filtering, and visualization of galaxy morphologies.